-If you ever wished you had a Time Machine to go back to the days when Oud Royale I was selling for $550, your wish has just been granted.
+If you ever wished you had a Time Machine to go back to the days when Oud Royale I was selling for a fifth of the price, your wish has just been granted.

 Hailing from Sumatra, Oud Royale 1985 is one of the very first harvests of Sumatran agarwood to be distilled into oil (in many parts of Indonesia, distillation only began to take off in the early ‘90s).
 So, just imagine the kind of agarwood that was used to craft this oil!

 Imagine only centennial mother trees available everywhere you turned in the jungle....
 No China Market to send the wood off to....
 Back in 1985, oud oil commanded considerably higher prices than raw agarwood.
 This is why oils from the early ‘80s are the best, most fragrant smelling specimens of pure oud you can possibly lay your hands on.

 I remember the biggest agarwood tycoon in Southeast Asia giving a sigh when he recalled the tons upon tons of precious Malaysian tigerwood that he and his brother ground up into dust and put into the boilers.
 ‘Back then, the oil was expensive,’ he said.
 ‘But not the wood.’

 Take the fact that the Indonesian jungle was just beginning to get explored back then, combine it with a weak wood market and what do you get?
 The absolute richest, most opulent oud oils that were ever distilled.
 Among them my Oud Royale I, which by universal consensus is the most famous and highly coveted oud oil ever distilled.

 It’s no secret that just about every big oud brand employs force-aging techniques to imbue their ouds with the ‘old smell’.
 Of course, these kind of ouds haven’t actually been aged and the scent is simply a vague echo of that deep, genuine vintage smell you only get in oud that’s been maturing for many years.